frc5183/Oatmeal/README.md

 Run the .jar with the token as your argument.

+OR

+Changine the value
+`token:"yourtokenhere"`
+in the generated config.json

 ## Set database credentials
 Set the following environment variables accordingly: `DATABASE_ADDRESS`, `DATABASE_PORT`, `DATABASE_USER`, `DATABASE_PASSWORD`, `DATABASE_NAME`
 Currently only supports MariaDB (and it's forks), however more are planned to be added in the future, including SQLite.